What Are Remote Hearings? | How Do I Request a Remote Hearing?

 Interpreters can participate in the hearing using Zoom.
 Read this tip sheet and watch the Introduction to the Interpretation Feature in Zoom video for more information about working with an interpreter through Zoom.

-Yes, you may request an accommodation for a remote hearing.
+Yes, you may request an accommodation for any scheduled court hearing.
 Complete and submit a Request for Accommodation for Person with Disability (CC-DC-049).
 File your request with the court in which the case will be heard at least 30 days before your hearing.
 If you cannot make a written request, notify the local court to make a request verbally to the ADA Coordinator.
+For more information, visit the Accommodations page.

 Zoom has accessibility features you can use without a requesting an accommodation.
 Click the links to read more: